Manarat Dhaka International School and College: Campus

 The college is located in one of the quieter and more scenic parts of Gulshan, on the edge of Gulshan Lake.
-Although started in a hired house, it now owns three multi storied buildings and two big play grounds in front on an area of 2.7 acres of land.
+Although started in a hired house, it now owns four multi storied buildings and two big play grounds in front on an area of 2.7 acres of land.
 The campus is located in Gulshan, Plot - CEN 16, Road - 104 with 3500 active students and 250 teaching staff and 150 admin staff.

-Two of the buildings, which hosts girls from every grade and boys below grade 3, are connected directly to each other and face one of the play grounds, with one of them being connected to the third building (with the other play ground), where boys from grade 3 and onwards are hosted, as well.
-The school holds an assembly on Sunday and Wednesday.
+The northernmost building (internally called the Girls' Building) is a 5-story red brick building with white accents that houses girls' classrooms for grades 1-12 as well as an activity room.
+Connected to it is a white building called the Academic Building.
+This is the largest of the four buildings with 8 floors and houses a variety of rooms including classrooms and offices.
+This building also houses the Girls' Section's computer lab, a library, four labs for physics, chemistry, biology and general sciences, two multi-purpose halls on the topmost floor, the larger of which is named the Fouad Al-Khateeb Auditorium.
+Connected to it is the other southern 5-story red brick building, called the Boys' Building.
+This building hosts classrooms for grades 4-12 for boys, as well as a computer lab and a salah room.
+The fourth building was the latest addition in 2024 and has 4 floors.
+It is located just behind the Boys' building, is orange in color and has classrooms for boys from classes 4-5.
+Each building has its own lift.
+There is a playing field in between the buildings as well one in front of the boys' building to the south.
+The school holds an assembly on Sunday and Wednesday in these fields.
+There is a small yellow tin-shed building to the east of the larger field, adjacent to the Manarat University, which houses the grades of nursery and kindergarten.

 Activities

 Debate

 The Manarat Association of Debaters has hosted and participated in many competitions at home and abroad.
 This accomplished debating association has promoted Bangladesh by becoming runners-up in the SAARC Debate Championship in New Delhi in 2008.
 Members of the debating team also represented Bangladesh in the 1st World's Championship Debate Competition in 2006 at Wales, United Kingdom and in the 2nd World's Championship Debate Competition in Seoul, South Korea.

 In the year 2007, MDIC ranked 2nd in the Bangladesh Debate Council's 3rd Pre-Worlds Ranking.
 Manarat holds the top position under "School and College Ranking – English" category.

 Most recently, MDIC became semi-finalists at the Asian Schools Debate Championship 2018, held in Thailand.

+The Manarat Debate Club, the sister concern of the MAD, has been operating within the school since 2008.
+In 2024, it officially became one of the 26 clubs under the supervision of MCCA.